andriichyzh/node-shortlink/README.md

 ## What?

-Base58 allows you to represent a numeric value with fewer characters, useful for short URLs among other things.
+Base58 encoding can represent numeric values with fewer characters.
+This is useful for short URLs.

-For example `8515010570` becomes `dYrDZ5` when Base58 encoded.
-And hence the Flickr short URL is: `http://flic.kr/p/dYrDZ5`
+For example `8515010570` becomes `dYrDZ5` when Base58 encoded and this on Flickr short URL is: `http://flic.kr/p/dYrDZ5`

 ## Installation

     npm install shortlink

+## API

+    generate

 ## Usage